mmbman/Katagiri/glossary.md

 ## Prajna

-Sanskrit: prajna.
+[Sanskrit](glossary#sanskrit): prajñā.
 Usually translated as "wisdom", not not conventional wisdom, but rather the wisdom of boundlessness and interconnection.

 - [Wikipedia: Prajñā (Buddhism](https://en.wikipedia.org/wiki/Prajñā_(Buddhism))